-Historically, the estuarine and nearshore finfish resource of South-West WA has been fished by commercial and recreational sectors without any explicit catch share allocation between sectors.
+Historically, the estuarine and nearshore finfish resource of south-west WA has been fished by commercial and recreational sectors without any explicit catch share allocation between sectors.
 Whilst recognising the naturally fluctuating catch levels of finfish due to variable recruitment and seasonal movements between the marine and estuarine environments, this harvest strategy specifies annual catch tolerance levels for some of the key species (see Section 3.5).
 Where stock levels are adequate, catch information is compared to these tolerance levels as a way to monitor the performance of the fisheries.
 This provides the management flexibility required for highly variable stocks, while acknowledging that catches below the overall tolerance level would be unlikely to affect the sustainability of the resource.

-A VFAS is currently underway to reduce the number of commercial licenses in the Peel-Harvey Estuary.
-Although the key objective of the VFAS was to re-allocate a component of the blue swimmer crab resource to recreational fishers and the ecosystem, it also includes an objective relating to the catch of yellowfin whiting in the Peel-Harvey Estuary (see Section 3.5).
+A recent VFAS has reduced the number of commercial net fishing licenses in the Peel-Harvey Estuary from 11 to 7.
+Although the key objective of this VFAS was to reallocate a component of the blue swimmer crab resource to recreational fishers and the ecosystem, it also included an objective relating to the catch of yellowfin whiting in the Peel-Harvey Estuary (see Section 3.5).